Why Psychiatry Should Discard the Idea of Free Will

 Not all psychiatrists share this narrow interpretation of the language.
 However, I believe this is a superficial indicator of a common and deep-seated misconception of the mind and brain: Mind-body dualism.
 Dualism is the idea that we consist of physical body ‘stuff’ and immaterial mind ‘stuff’.
 There is an apparently unbridgeable gap between the first- and third-person perspectives, so the mind must be something else.

 Neuroscience has continued to pile on the evidence that our thoughts are entirely dependent on the physical processes of the brain, whilst evidence for ‘something else’ is entirely absent.
 Despite this, mind-body dualism has endured as the predominant view to this day and the belief in free will is playing a crucial role.
 Free will would only make sense if we invoke at least some magical aspect of the mind.
 It would only make sense if we relinquish the mind from the bonds of the physical laws of the universe.
 It would only make sense if we imagine the mind as somewhat irrespective of the brain.

-Discarding the doctrine of free will allows us to acknowledge, in every case, there are causes for human behaviour.
+Discarding the doctrine of free will allows us to acknowledge, in every case, that there are causes for human behaviour.
 Our job is to find those reasons and treat them, and not to substitute an absence of answers with blame, judgement or indifference until we get there.
-As long as we refuse to let go of the idea of free will, we allow the mind to escape the grasps of scientific enquiry.
-This is a self-inflicted handicap that psychiatry cannot afford to continue.
+As long as we refuse to let go of the idea of free will, we allow the mind to escape the grasp of scientific enquiry.
+This is a self-inflicted handicap that psychiatry cannot afford.